truevisionai/designer/.github/CODE.md

 ### Conclusion

 The recommended approach is to handle the exception in the service (`RoadService`) to maintain consistency, reduce code duplication, and simplify the tool classes.
 This approach centralizes error handling and makes the application more maintainable.
 If more context-specific handling is needed, consider providing additional information in the exceptions or using a combination of both approaches.

+## MVVM Architecture

+Always pass the Model to SetValueCommand or SetPositionCommand.
+Here’s why:
+Model is the Source of Truth:

+Changes should always be applied to the Model since it represents the persistent state of your application.
+The ViewModel reflects the Model’s state and is regenerated dynamically when needed.
+Why not pass the ViewModel?

+ViewModels are transient and are tied to user interactions.
+If you pass a ViewModel, you might run into issues when the ViewModel is destroyed (e.g., when the road is unselected).
+Passing the Model ensures that commands are consistent and reusable, even if the ViewModel or View is recreated.
+Why not pass the View?

+Views are purely visual and should never contain logic or state.
+Passing them tightly couples UI with business logic, violating MVVM principles.